 “They don’t intend to wait for him to get back.
 One of them said they had somebody travelling with him who would kill him on the road and make it look like they got bushwhacked.
 He said they knew all about the decoys and it didn’t fool them.”

-Clare frowned at her brother.
+Claire frowned at her brother.
 Joseph had an active imagination and had been known to get things wrong before, but this wasn’t a schoolyard misunderstanding.
 This could mean the difference between them having a guardian and a home or being left to fend for themselves.
-Clare shook her head to clear the ugly thoughts that rose up to frighten her.
+Claire shook her head to clear the ugly thoughts that rose up to frighten her.
 Mrs Lawson would know what to do.
 That was it.
 She always knew what to do.

 Amelia sat at her desk and signed off on the last of the ledgers for the day.
 It always felt satisfying to finish up the columns and see that everything was in its place and added up correctly.
 It was a skill that had been underestimated by her husband when he’d bought the bank, but it had proven to be her saving grace when others had also underestimated her.
 Being a woman, especially an independent and vocal woman, had proven challenging, but she had never backed down from a challenge in her life.

 As she stood up to place the ledger back on the shelf, she heard somebody rapping on the door.
 The bank was closed already but that didn’t stop some of the townsfolk thinking they could ask for out of hours service, especially since she was a woman and some of them thought she still needed to be put in her place.
-Amelia frowned as she headed for the door and was about to give somebody a piece of her mind when she realised it was Clare and Joseph hammering on her door.
+Amelia frowned as she headed for the door and was about to give somebody a piece of her mind when she realised it was Claire and Joseph hammering on her door.

 “What’s wrong?”
 It was an obvious conclusion since she knew Ethan had ridden out two days ago, but not before dropping in and asking her to keep an eye out for the children in his absence.
 She knew it tugged at him to be leaving so soon after the boys were so ill and yet she also knew he needed to take the jobs that paid when they came along.